Magnetic Drag and 3-D Effects in Theoretical High-Resolution Emission Spectra of Ultrahot Jupiters: the Case of WASP-76b: Introduction

 In our modeling, we remain agnostic to the intricacies of the planet's internal dynamo and instead assume a deep-seated global magnetic field of some magnitude exists, in order to focus on the effects of magnetic drag in the atmosphere of the representative UHJ WASP-76b and how that drag influences its emission spectra.
-Due to the partial thermal ionization of species on the dayside of UHJs, the strong winds on the planet will blow these charged particles (embedded in a mostly neutral flow) around the planet, crossing magnetic field lines and generating current.
+Notably, our magnetic drag treatment does not solve the full non-ideal MHD equations that, due to their added computational complexity, require other simplifying assumptions \citep[see the discussion of this in ][]{Beltz2022}.
+Instead, we use a parameterized approximation of magnetic drag first introduced in \citet{Perna2010magdrag}.
+A physical explanation of this parameterization can be thought of as follows: due to the partial thermal ionization of species on the dayside of UHJs, the strong winds on the planet will blow these charged particles (embedded in a mostly neutral flow) around the planet, crossing magnetic field lines and generating current.
 These currents, should they travel into the planet's interior and deposit heat in a process known as Ohmic dissipation, could play a role in inflated radii of many hot Jupiters \citep{BatyginStevenson2010,Perna2010ohmic,Thorngren2018}.
-In the atmosphere, the bulk Lorentz force drag that ionized particles experience can reduce circulation efficiencies and therefore increase the day-night contrast \citep[][]{Perna2010magdrag,Menou_2012,Batygin2013,Rogers_2014_showman}.
+In the atmosphere, the bulk Lorentz force that ionized particles experience can reduce circulation efficiencies and therefore increase the day-night contrast \citep[][]{Perna2010magdrag,Menou_2012,Batygin2013,Rogers_2014_showman}.
 Previous work showed this in models of the hot Jupiters HD209458~b and HD189733~b \citep[][]{RauscherMenou2013} and for the case of the ultrahot Jupiter WASP-76b \citep{Beltz2022}.
 Now, in this work, we take the models from \citet{Beltz2022} and post-process their results to study the resulting high resolution emission spectra.

 Our models are all based on parameters from the UHJ WASP-76b, an inflated planet orbiting its host star every 1.81 days.
 This planet has been the target of many high-resolution transit analyses, and a multitude of different species have been detected in its atmosphere, including Fe I, Na, Li I, Ca II \citep{Seidel2019,Deibert2021,Cassayas2021,Kawauchi2021,Taberno2021}, and recently molecules like OH \citep{Landman2021}.Analyses of high resolution emission spectra have yet to be published.
 The work by \citet{Kesseli2021} explores an entire atomic spectral survey of the atoms and ions that have been detected on this UHJ and finds evidence for temperature and chemical gradients on the planet.
 This planet has also garnered interest from astronomers due to an asymmetric detection of iron in its transmission spectrum throughout transit, first found by \citet{Ehrenreich2020} and later confirmed by \citet{Kesseli2021wasp76}. \citet{Ehrenreich2020} proposed this asymmetric absorption signal is a result of iron condensing on the nightside of the planet.
 Other proposed mechanisms for this absorption signal include temperature asymmetry between the trailing and leading limbs \citep{Wardenier2021} or clouds \citep{Savel2021}.
 3D atmospheric models of this planet have also been published in \citet{May2021,Savel2021,Wardenier2021,Beltz2022}.